 When we moved in, there were some super straggly non-blooming hibiscus, a large and leaning esperanza, a sago palm, some random other plants, and not much else.
 It is a nice area to have (I actually like the wall in front of our house) but definitely needed some love.

-We took out the unhealthy and overgrown plants and have planted some plumeria, a foxtail palm, and some native plants.
-FYI, I despise our hurricane shutters but I know how important they are especially after Hurricane Harvey, and it is insanely expensive to get roll-downs for all these windows, so there they stay.
-This area is part of our big Coastal Farmhouse Entryway Makeover so it will be getting some new decor, fixtures, and most importantly our new entry door system from Therma-Tru!
+We took out the unhealthy and overgrown plants and have planted plumeria and native plants then added some nice decor and seating.
+I despised our hurricane shutters but I knew how important they are especially after Hurricane Harvey passed just 30miles north, plus it is insanely expensive to get roll-downs for all these windows, so they remained.
+This area got a beautiful makeover in 2018 complete with a new entry door unit from Therma-Tru.

 Courtyard makeover + 5 tips for successful new plants